cederican/FR3-D/docs/index.md

 <div style="text-align:justify; max-width:900px; margin:auto;">

 The <span style="color:#00CBFF;">FR3-D</span> framework is deeply inspired by PuzzleFusion++ and leverages ideas from Jigsaw and GARF.
 We benefited from their open-source code.
 Please consider reading these papers if interested in relevant topics.
+We gratefully acknowledge the Charité Universitätsmedizin for access to curated healthy and fractured CT Tibia Bones.
 </div>